cd../blog

 • Dividend declarations and policy changes

 A big diversified REIT might touch dozens of properties in a given year.
-Even if each one doesn’t get its own headline, you see the bread‑crumb trail in the filings.
+The 10-K gives you the portfolio snapshot.
+The 8-Ks tell you how it's being rearranged in real time.

 Consumer Staples: Steady and Predictable